EUROPEAN BUSINESS EDUCATION

 THE COMPLETE GUIDE

 You’re a recent high school graduate.
 Or you’re someone who wants to start a career in business.
-You’re looking to study in Europe.
+You’re looking to enter a new chapter of your life at a university and you want to study in Europe.

 What are the best business schools in Europe?
 What defines a good business school?
 What works best for you based on my situation and own preferences?